 Interested in helping the fight against cognitive decline and dementia?

-We will donate £5 to Alzheimer’s Research UK for every person who completes a short set of simple computerised tasks and questionnaires, which measure memory, thinking and attention.
+It only takes 20 minutes to complete our short set of simple computerised tasks and questionnaires, which measure memory, thinking and attention.
 It’s a great way to support dementia research from the comfort of your own home.

 We are interested in hearing from you, if you:

 - Are aged between 65 and 85 years